adrienjt/redux-data-structures/README.md

 ```
 { ...options } => (state, action) => state
 ```
-We call them _reducer makers_.
+Let's call them _reducer makers_.

-Reducer makers help create common reducers like counters, maps, lists (queues, stacks), sets, etc. We found that most application states can be built by combining a handful of these standardized building blocks.
+Reducer makers help create common reducers like counters, maps, lists (queues, stacks), sets, etc. Most application states can be built by combining a handful of these standardized building blocks.

 Redux Data Structures was developed for Redux, but does not depend on it.
 It can actually be used with any reactive state container, even a custom one; Redux Data Structures doesn't have any dependency.